adobe-photoshop/spaces-design/README.md

 Coding Conventions
 ------------------

-All code must follow the [Playground API coding conventions](https://github.com/adobe-photoshop/playground-api/wiki/Coding-Conventions) and pass [JSHint](http://www.jshint.com/).
+All code must follow the [coding conventions](https://github.com/adobe-photoshop/playground-design/wiki/Coding-Conventions) and pass [JSHint](http://www.jshint.com/).

 JSHint and JSCS can be run on all JavaScript source in the project by running `grunt test`.
 See the optional development setup steps for information on how to install grunt.